DIY Pumpkin Spice Wax Melts

 1 Cup Melted Wax : 1.5 Tablespoons Fragrance Oil

-So if you started with 2 cups of wax flakes, you should be adding about 1.5 Tablespoons of candle fragrance oil.
+So if you started with 2 cups of wax flakes, you should be adding about 1.5 Tablespoons (22 ml or .75 oz) of candle fragrance oil.
+I’ll include my soy wax melts fragrance oil calculator chart at the bottom of this post in case you want to make a different sized batch.

 You can also get these inexpensive wax melt clamshell molds.
 The nice thing about these is they provide a way to seal up the wax so the fragrance doesn’t dissipate.
 They also provide a nice container if you want to give wax melts gifts.